yiyuma/technical-tutorials/Database/PostgreSQL.md

 - pgAdmin4

 ## Note
+- Relation means table in the database
 - Always end SQL statements with a semicolon ;.
 SQL Shell waits for the semicolon and excutes all lines as one SQL statement.
-- Relation means table in the database
+- PostgreSQL requires quotes around text value.
+Numeric fields should without quotes.

 ## SQL Statements
 - Check database version